-Blue Pools is only a few hours from Melbourne in East Gippsland and it’s perfect for a cheeky day trip or a full weekend.
+The Blue Pools of Briagolong are only a few hours from Melbourne in East Gippsland and they’re perfect for a cheeky day trip or a full weekend adventure.

 - Swimmin’, jumpin’ and swingin’ into the waterhole